Skip to main content

 • Lenders may impose their own loan restrictions

 There are some other restrictions on VA loans.
-For instance, if you include anyone other than you and your spouse on the loan or title, then the amount of entitlement may be impacted.
-Also, you can only purchase a home that will be your primary residence.
+For instance, if you include anyone other than you and your spouse on the loan or title, then the amount of entitlement and thus your maximum loan amount may be impacted.
+You can also only purchase a home that will be your primary residence.

 Additionally, the home you purchase must meet the minimum requirements related to physical condition.
 For example, the home you purchase should have the following: